 - 1. In accordance with Public Utilities Code Section 739.10, the Commission has established balancing accounts for each utility that remove significant regulatory disincentives for utility investments in energy efficiency and other demand-side management programs.
 With these balancing accounts, a large majority of the utilities' fixed-cost revenue requirements are no longer tied to the forecasted level of commodity electric and natural gas sales. - 2.
-Per D.07-09-043 OP 2, the risk/reward shareholder incentive mechanism applies to the energy efficiency programs funded for the 2006-2008 program cycle and for subsequent program cycles until further Commission notice.
-The risk/reward shareholder incentive mechanism is structured as follows: - a) To be eligible for earnings, SDG&E, PG&E and SCE shall meet the following minimum performance standard (MPS) for the energy efficiency portfolio as a whole: - (1) Achieve a minimum of 85% of the Commissionadopted savings goals, based on a simple average of the percentage of each individual gigawatt-hour (GWh), megawatt (MW) and, as applicable, million therm (MTherm) goal they achieve, and also - (2) Meet a minimum of 80% of the goal for each individual savings metric. - b) SoCalGas shall meet the MPS and be eligible for earnings if it achieves a minimum of 80% of the MTherm savings goal. - c) Once the utility meets the MPS, earnings shall be calculated as a percentage (sharing rate) of the "performance earnings basis" (PEB) metric defined in Decision (D.) 04-10-059, as follows: - (1) Portfolio net benefits calculated using the Total Resource Cost test of cost-effectiveness are weighted by two-thirds, and - (2) Portfolio net benefits calculated using the Program Administrator Cost test of cost-effectiveness are weighted by one-third.
+Per D.07-09-043 OP 2, as modified by D.08-01-042 OP 2, the risk/reward shareholder incentive mechanism applies to the energy efficiency programs funded for the 2006-2008 program cycle and for subsequent program cycles until further Commission notice.
+The risk/reward shareholder incentive mechanism is structured as follows: - a) To be eligible for earnings, SDG&E, PG&E and SCE shall meet the following minimum performance standard (MPS) for the energy efficiency portfolio as a whole, on an ex ante basis for load impacts, with verified installations and costs: - (1) Achieve a minimum of 85% of the Commissionadopted savings goals, based on a simple average of the percentage of each individual gigawatt-hour (GWh), megawatt (MW) and, as applicable, million therm (MTherm) goal they achieve, and also

+- (2) Meet a minimum of 80% of the goal for each individual savings metric. - b) SoCalGas shall meet the MPS and be eligible for earnings if it achieves a minimum of 80% of the MTherm savings goal on an ex ante basis for load impacts, with verified installations and costs. - c) Once the utility meets the MPS, earnings shall be calculated as a percentage (sharing rate) of the "performance earnings basis" (PEB) metric defined in Decision (D.) 94-10-059, as follows: - (1) Portfolio net benefits calculated using the Total Resource Cost test of cost-effectiveness are weighted by two-thirds, and - (2) Portfolio net benefits calculated using the Program Administrator Cost test of cost-effectiveness are weighted by one-third. - d) Program savings and costs shall be counted in determining whether the MPS is met and in calculating the PEB, as follows: - (1) Savings from low-income energy efficiency (LIEE) programs shall count towards determining whether the utilities have met their MPS, but neither LIEE program costs nor savings shall be included in the calculation of the PEB under the risk/reward shareholder incentive mechanism. - (2) With the exception of the Emerging Technologies Program and LIEE, all energy efficiency portfolio costs including associated evaluation, measurement and verification (EM&V) shall be included in the calculation of PEB. - (3) Verified savings from Codes and Standards Advocacy Programs17 shall count as described in (a) and (b) below.